pcoet/golang-patterns/docs/tutorials/new_project.md

 result is printed to standard output using `fmt.Println`.
 But there are a couple of things to note.
 First, there's the `import` statement, which imports [fmt](https://pkg.go.dev/fmt) from the standard library and also imports your `mypack` package.
-This is how you use packages in a Go application.
+This is how you use packages in Go.

 The other thing to note is the structure of your **main.go** file, which contains a `main` function in a `main` package.
 When you use